Herbal Medicine and Drug Interactions — 8 Combinations Worth Taking Seriously

 Because “natural” does not mean neutral

-Herbal products can affect the enzymes that process medicines, the way blood clots, blood pressure, or overall drowsiness.
-That means they should not be judged by where they came from, but by what they meet.
-This is why it is worth telling your doctor about every product, including herbs.
-They do not belong in a separate “just herbs” category.
+Herbal products can affect the enzymes that metabolise medicines, blood clotting, blood pressure or levels of drowsiness.
+That means they should not be judged by where they come from, but by what they are taken with.
+This is exactly why it is worth telling your doctor about every product, including herbal ones.
+They are not “just herbs”.

 |---|---|---|